 The MaxxPro Plus of 2008 is a dual-rear-wheeled version of the MaxxPro designed to counter greater rear-set loads.
 There is also a dedicated armored ambulance variant of this model.
 The MaxxPro Dash is a more compact MaxxPro design with limited dimensions and lightweight specifications - these debuted in late-2008 with the USMC.
 The MaxxPro XL is a "Category 2" MRAP which is dimensionally larger and heavier than the original basic form.

-On March 3 of 2013, it was announced that Department of Homeland Security (DHS) purchased 2,717 MaxxPro vehicles with a new rolling chassis.
+March 2013 - On March 3rd, it was announced that Department of Homeland Security (DHS) purchased 2,717 MaxxPro vehicles with a new rolling chassis.
 This chassis enhancement included the addition of the DXM independent suspension, a MaxxForce 9.3 engine and a 570 amp alternator and driveline.
 The work was completed in May 2012.
 These vehicles, purchased for use on American streets, are also designed to withstand IEDs and mine blasts and come complete with gun ports for occupants.
 The vehicles are slated for Police/rescue service.

 1 x 7.62mm medium OR 12.7mm heavy machine gun OR 1 x 40mm Mk 19 automatic grenade launcher in armored turret on hull roof (manned or remote-controlled).